 The works of artist Olafur Eliasson explore the relevance of art in the world at large.
-Born in 1967, Eliasson grew up in Iceland and Denmark and studied, from 1989 to 1995, at the Royal Danish Academy of Fine Arts.
-In 1995, he moved to Berlin and founded Studio Olafur Eliasson, which today comprises more than one hundred team members, including craftsmen, architects, archivists, researchers, administrators, cooks, programmers, art historians, and cooks.
+Born in 1967, Eliasson grew up in Iceland and Denmark and studied from 1989 to 1995 at the Royal Danish Academy of Fine Arts.
+In 1995, he moved to Berlin and founded Studio Olafur Eliasson, which today comprises more than one hundred team members, including craftsmen, architects, archivists, researchers, administrators, cooks, programmers, art historians, and specialised technicians.

 As a professor at the Berlin University of the Arts, Eliasson led the Institut für Raumexperimente (Institute for Spatial Experiments; 2009–14), a five-year experimental programme in arts education located in the same building as his studio www.raumexperimente.net.